mixpanel/mixpanel-iphone/README.md

 ## License

-AloomaIos is available under the Apache v2 license.
+Alooma-iOS is available under the Apache v2 license.
 See the LICENSE file for more info.